Women's Suffrage and the 19th Amendment

 Baltimore News American collection

-Women casting ballots
+Women voters casting ballots in 1918.

 Remonstrant View of Woman Suffrage